 10. Dull Joy – Tenement

 Tenement is a punk rock group who only recently hit my radar.
 I particularly like them for the incredible inspiration they draw from punk rock classics such as The Ramones and Sex Pistols.
 Dull Joy is as evident as you are going to get on this, as the simple lyrics call out for everyone to just have a good time, regardless of how appropriate that may seem.

 Peter Parker is very much a brilliant mind and a young guy who just wants to find his place in the world.
 Dull Joy is about just that – someone who wants to have a good time, but who also likes to be out on his own in the city’s streets away from the strangers therein.
 Being Peter Parker is his dull joy… until he puts on his suit and becomes Spider-Man.

 Well, there you have it, folks.
-All songs listed above are in a neat little Spotify Playlist up top.
+All songs listed above are in a neat little YouTube Playlist up top.
 The songs are all great, and it was actually pretty challenging to come up with this Marvel’s Spider-Man (2018) Playlist – which features ten of the most defining Spider-Man songs!

 Do you agree with this Playlist?
 Heard something you dig yourself, or something that you think should not be on this list?
 Whatever the case may be, remember to check back for a new list every second week.

 - Mad Catz ES PRO+ Gaming Earbuds Revealed; Available across Europe - 20 February, 2019